ramayac/vs-gemlite/README.md

 ## Aknowledgment

-GEM Lite is created by: John Bi @ Telus.
+GEM Lite is created and maintained by: John Bi.

 ## Release Notes